evolbioinfo/gotree/docs/commands/collapse.md

   gotree collapse clade [flags]

 Flags:
-  -h, --help              help for clade
+  -c, --clade-output string   Output tree file with the collapsed clade (default "none") -h, --help                  help for clade
       --strict                Enforce the outgroup to be monophyletic (else throw an error) -l, --tip-file string       File containing names of tips of the outgroup (default "none") -n, --tip-name string       Name of the tip that will replace the clade (default "none")

 Global Flags:
       --format string   Input tree format (newick, nexus, or phyloxml) (default "newick")